Ensure8/CS361-MicroserviceA/README.md

 ```

 ## Notes
-Commit has images stored under "/images" and some to-do tasks under "tasks.txt".
+Commit has images (from Kaggle) stored under "/images" and some to-do tasks under "tasks.txt".

 To run the server application locally, Flask must be installed:
 ##### `pip install flask`